 We have three 10-week semesters--fall, winter, and spring--and one 6- or 8-week summer session (your choice) each year.
-Babies and mixed-age Music Together® classes meet once weekly for 45 minutes; Big Kids classes meet once weekly for 60 minutes; and the 8-week Music Together guitar class meets once weekly for 60 minutes.
+Mixed-Age, Babies, Rhythm Kids, and Sing Shalom Music Together® classes meet once weekly for 45 minutes; the 8-week Music Together Guitar for Grownups class meets once weekly for 60 minutes.
 During the fall, winter, and spring semesters, we hold classes in Chappaqua, Scarsdale, and Tarrytown; during the summer, we hold classes in most if not all of these locations.
 The addresses of our locations are listed here.

 Parents can start their newborns in class as soon as they are comfortable taking their infants out into the world.
 We have had siblings as young as 1 week of age attend with an older sibling; our youngest independently registered child was 5 weeks old.
 We believe that children should learn to sing the same way they learn to talk, so the younger they are enrolled, the better!